argoproj/argo-workflows/docs/workflow-concepts.md

 # Core Concepts

-This page serves as an introduction into the core concepts of Argo.
+This page serves as an introduction to the core concepts of Argo.
+## The `Server`
+Argo Workflows Server handles the authentication, the UI, and the authentication mechanism (SSO, tokens, or none [server mode]).

 ## The `Workflow`